 What is your application deadline?

-Early Deadline: No Application Fee if you apply on or before December 1
+Early Action Deadline: $25 Application Fee if you apply on or before December 1

 How much is tuition?